 Security testing checks whether software is vulnerable to cyber attacks, and tests the impact of malicious or unexpected inputs on its operations.
 Security testing provides evidence that systems and information are safe and reliable, and that they do not accept unauthorized inputs.

 Security testing is a type of non-functional testing.
 Unlike functional testing, which focuses on whether the software’s functions are working properly (“what” the software does), non-functional testing focuses on whether the application is designed and configured correctly (“how” it does it).

-- Assets—things that need to be protected, such as software applications and computing infrastructure.
+- Identify assets—things that need to be protected, such as software applications and computing infrastructure.

-- Threats and vulnerabilities – activities that can cause damage to an asset, or weaknesses in one or more assets that can be exploited by attackers.
-Vulnerabilities can include unpatched operating systems or browsers, weak authentication, and the lack of basic security controls like firewalls.
+- Identify threats and vulnerabilities – activities that can cause damage to an asset, or weaknesses in one or more assets that can be exploited by attackers.

-- Risk—security testing aims to evaluate the risk that specific threats or vulnerabilities will cause a negative impact to the business.
+- Identify risk—security testing aims to evaluate the risk that specific threats or vulnerabilities will cause a negative impact to the business.
 Risk is evaluated by identifying the severity of a threat or vulnerability, and the likelihood and impact of exploitation.

-- Remediation—security testing is not just a passive evaluation of assets.
+- Perform remediation—security testing is not just a passive evaluation of assets.
 It provides actionable guidance for remediating vulnerabilities discovered, and can verify that vulnerabilities were successfully fixed.